adambard/learnxinyminutes-docs/r.html.markdown

 # Levels: female male NA
 # The "levels" are the values the categorical data can take
 levels(factor(c("male", "male", "female", "NA", "female"))) # "female" "male"   "NA"
-# If a factor has length 1, its levels will have length 1, too
+# If a factor vector has length 1, its levels will have length 1, too
 length(factor("male")) # 1
 length(levels(factor("male"))) # 1
 # Factors are commonly seen in data frames, a data structure we will cover later
-# in this tutorial:
 data(infert) # "Infertility after Spontaneous and Induced Abortion" levels(infert$education) # "0-5yrs"  "6-11yrs" "12+ yrs"

-# WEIRD TYPES
-# A quick summary of some of the weirder types in R
-class(Inf)	# "numeric"
-class(-Inf)	# "numeric"
-class(NaN)	# "numeric"
-class(NA)	# "logical"
+# NULL
+# "NULL" is a weird one; use it to "blank out" a vector
 class(NULL)	# NULL
+parakeet
+# =>
+# [1] "beak"     "feathers" "wings"    "eyes"
+parakeet <- NULL
+parakeet
+# =>
+# NULL

 # TYPE COERCION
 # Type-coercion is when you force a value to take on a different type
 as.character(c(6, 8)) # "6" "8"
 as.logical(c(1,0,1,1)) # TRUE FALSE  TRUE  TRUE
-# If you put elements of different classes into a vector, weird coercions happen:
+# If you put elements of different types into a vector, weird coercions happen:
 c(TRUE, 4) # 1 4
 c("dog", TRUE, 4) # "dog"  "TRUE" "4"
 as.numeric("Bilbo")